zainafzal08/HodgePodge-Alpha/README.md

 ## Module Structure

-Modules are independent pieces of logic that ate triggered by input and can respond.
+Modules are independent pieces of logic that are triggered by input and can respond.
-You _can_ make your own to suit your own bot but this system works well Just inherent from the Module class and read below.
+You _can_ make your own to suit your own bot but this system works well if you choose to use the parser.
+Just inherent from the Module class and read below.

 Every module needs to have 3 functions defined